Environmental

 GHG Risk Management

-We recognize that climate change inaction poses physical, financial, and reputational risks to our business.
-These include risks to our physical buildings and processes arising from changing weather patterns, and transitional risks to our bottom line arising from energy and fuel price rises.
+We recognize that climate change inaction can pose physical, financial, and reputational risks to our business.
+These include risks to our physical buildings and processes arising from changing weather patterns, and transitional risks to our bottom line arising from energy and fuel price increases.
 In mitigating these risks, we seek to harness opportunities from cost efficiencies, drive GHG reductions, and strengthen our reputation as an environmentally responsible company.

 Print Page